 The Atto 3 is BYD's global volume leader — a compact electric crossover that looks like it belongs in a parking lot beside a RAV4 or Rogue, drives better than both, and offers 480 km of real-world range.
 The BYD Atto 3 review goes deep on the specifics.
 The interior uses a rotating 12.8-inch screen (genuinely clever, not a gimmick), the backseat is more spacious than the Model Y's, and the charging performance is solid without being exceptional.

-This is the model I expect to move the most units in Canada, because Canadians love crossovers and $45,000 is a psychologically acceptable number for a full-featured family vehicle.
-Without the EVAP rebate, it needs to justify every dollar on its own merits.
-It can.
+This is the model I expect to move the most units in Canada if BYD launches smoothly, because Canadians love crossovers and about $45,000 is a psychologically acceptable number for a full-featured family vehicle.
+Without the EVAP rebate, it still has to justify every dollar on its own merits.

 The BYD Seal — estimated $47,000-$55,000 CAD

-Nappa leather standard.
-Harman Kardon 12-speaker audio standard.
+Nappa leather standard in widely cited global trims.
+Harman Kardon 12-speaker audio standard on upper trims.
 Dual-motor AWD available.
 0-100 km/h in 3.8 seconds in the performance variant.
-BYD's Blade Battery — lithium iron phosphate chemistry that is chemically incapable of the thermal runaway events that cause battery fires.
-And up to 570 km of CLTC-rated range, which translates to approximately 450-500 km real-world.
+BYD's Blade Battery uses LFP chemistry, which is generally more thermally stable than nickel-rich alternatives.
+And up to 570 km of CLTC-rated range, which translates more loosely to a lower real-world figure rather than a guaranteed Canadian outcome.

 Zeekr: Geely's Premium Sub-Brand